-You have a 50:50 chance of passing CFA® Level 3 Exam
+You have a 50:50 chance of passing the CFA® Level 3 Exam

-Of course, both of these courses are world class.
-But if we compare between these two courses, CFA is better of these two in terms of job opportunities.
-Yes, the comparison won’t be on the similar measuring grid and the approach of study and exam is also different.
+Of course, both of these courses are world-class.
+But if we compare these two courses, CFA is better of these two in terms of job opportunities.
+Yes, the comparison won’t be on a similar measuring grid, and the approach of study and exam is also different.
 But if a student wants to go for a course for the perspective of job-opportunities, then CFA will yield more benefits for the student than PRM.
 That doesn’t mean you shouldn’t go for PRM.
-As CFA has more appeal and more popularity, naturally it stands out.
+As CFA has more appeal and more popularity, naturally, it stands out.

 source – CFA® Institute